 WILL THERE BE ANYTHING TO EAT?

-The day’s culinary highpoint is the iconic Salmon Bake, which runs from 11:00am until supplies are exhausted and which typically serves more than 1,100 pounds of barbecued wild salmon.
-It costs $22 per plate, including salmon fillet, sides, dinner roll and a drink (soda or water).
-Eat early to avoid the long queues!
+The day’s culinary highpoint is the iconic Salmon Bake, which runs from 11:00am until supplies are exhausted––and which typically serves more than 1,100 pounds of barbecued wild salmon.
+It costs $23 per plate and includes a juicy, wood-fired salmon fillet plus sides.
+Hot tip: arrive early to avoid the long line-ups!

-The salmon barbecue is an annual Canada Day
+The salmon barbecue is a huge annual tradition at the festival.

 Two men mixing up chow mein in a large wok.